Now I lay me down to sleep.

 Now, what does awareness of need do?
 It creates desire.
 And the desire creates not just prayer but earnest, fervent prayer largely dependent on the quality of the fellowship with God and men.

-Everybody is familiar with what is mentioned in James the 5th chapter in verses 14-15, [the verse] about the effectual, fervent prayer that Elijah made.
+Everybody is familiar with what is mentioned in James 5:14-15, about the effectual, fervent prayer that Elijah made.
 If you want to read about that, it is in I Kings 18 (I believe that is the chapter) right toward the end of the chapter.
 When he prayed that prayer that James is referring to there, he did not do it out of irritation.
 He did not do it out of petulance.
 He did it out of a sincere concern for God's people and for God Himself.
 He did it because he loved his fellow Israelites, and He asked for God to respond in a way that might bring about repentance.

 In the one case, he prayed that it would not rain for three and a half years so that maybe people would be able to make the connection between God supplying the water—and His supplying it—so that they could live.